ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

 ```

 ## Map Access
 Values of a map can be accessed using index-based syntax as well as field-access syntax.
-These two syntax's now behave differently.
-Getting a value using field-access syntax returns the value if the key exists.
+Accessing a value using field-based syntax returns the value if the key exists.
 Otherwise a runtime error is thrown.
 Index-based syntax also will return the value if the key exists.
 However, it will return a null value if the key does not exist.
-This would also mean that, for a constrained map, the type of the return value for the index-based syntax is always the `constraint_type|()`.
+This would also mean that, for a constrained map, the type of the return value for the index-based syntax is always the `constraint_type|()` as explained below.

 ```ballerina(){show=true}